daverona/docker-cromwell/README.md

 (Otherwise cromwell won't be able to write any output to `$PWD/data` on the host.)
 Note that if the command is *omitted*, cromwell runs in *server* mode by default.

-> Note that the user running the above command maps to a user `cromwell` in the container
+> Note that the user running the above command maps to a user `cromwell` in the container,
 > which runs a cromwell instance.
 This `cromwell` user reads and writes to `/data` in the container,
 > to which `$PWD/data` on the host bind-mounts.
 Therefore the user on the host
 > must be able to read and write to `$PWD/data` on the host.